 Looking for a quick refresher on proper installation, care, and maintenance?
 Check out our Installation Guide!

-Now that we’ve looked at the basics of installing StoneImpressions tiles in heated areas, let’s look at a few specific situations and examples.
+Now that we’ve looked at the basics of installing StoneImpressions tiles in heated areas, let’s look at a few real-life examples.

 Installing StoneImpressions Tile Behind a Stove

-First, let’s look at the scenario of installing kitchen backsplash tile behind a stove.
-For this application, it’s important to understand the type of stove you’re working with.
+First, let’s consider the scenario of installing a kitchen backsplash tile behind a stove.
+For this application, it’s essential to understand the type of stove involved.
+Ask yourself whether it’s a residential or commercial-grade range, whether the oven is built-in or separate, and whether the appliance is gas, electric, induction, or convection.

 Below are two great examples of how to match your stove type with a proper ventilation system.